Spinningdale

 Spinningdale (Spainnigeadal) is a hamlet, in the Parish of Creich, on the north shore of the Dornoch Firth in eastern Sutherland, in the Highlands of Scotland.
 It lies 5 mi northeast of Bonar Bridge and is in the Scottish council area of Highland.

 "Dale" is possibly from the Old Norse Dalr, meaning 'valley' but more probably from 'Dail' a Gaelic word for meadow or field and commonly found in placenames all over Scotland.
 It was referred to as "Spanigidill" in 1464, the pronunciation of which bears a close resemblance to modern Gaelic.

 The A949 road, the old A9 before the 1991 opening of the Dornoch Firth Bridge, passes through Spinningdale.

+On 1 February 2008 a fishing trawler named Spinningdale was wrecked on rocks near St Kilda.